buchmiller/notes/reading_notes/pragmatic_programmer.md

 Some practices and approaches will help you develop better code.

 - Reduce duplication when possible.
 Limit documentation to only live where it is most relevant.
 Share common code in an easily accessible manner.
+- Keep things decoupled and independent.
+Keeping layers of a system in separate modules enables easily changing just one part.
+- When making a decision, don't get locked into a certain way of doing it.
+Plan ahead so that parts can easily be removed or changed later.
+- Use tracer bullets to test that all parts of system work together.
+Create minimal project that utilizes all parts of the system.
+This project is kept and added onto.
+- Use prototype to learn / answer specific question / test ideas.
+Throw away after.
+- When applicable, offer a higher-level language to abstract away unimportant details.

+## Chapter 3 - The Basic Tools